-The BSA National Camp Standards are established to:
+Scouting America National Camp Standards are established to:

-- 1. Promote the health, safety, and well-being of every camper, leader, visitor, and staff member while participating in a BSA-accredited camp. - 2.
-Guide councils so that each camper and leader obtains a quality program consistent with the BSA brand.
+- 1. Promote the health, safety, and well-being of every camper, leader, visitor, and staff member while participating in a Scouting America-accredited camp. - 2.
+Guide councils so that each camper and leader obtains a quality program consistent with the Scouting America brand.

-The local council is responsible for maintaining the BSA National Camp Standards.
+The local council is responsible for maintaining Scouting America National Camp Standards.
 The National Camp Standards are the foundation of the National Camp Accreditation Program, which assesses council and camp conformance with the requirements of the National Camp Standards.